-From Stung Treng to Kratie water levels will go up, but from Kompong Cham to Chaktomuk in Phnom Penh, the water levels will go down.
-The water levels - at Neak Luong on the Mekong River, from Prek Kdam to Phnom Penh Port on the Tonle Sap, and Koh Khel on the Bassac - are forecasted to continue staying below their LTA level.
+From Stung Treng to Kompong Cham water levels will go up, but from Chaktomuk in Phnom Penh the water levels will slightly go down.
+The water levels - at Neak Luong on the Mekong River, from Prek Kdam to Phnom Penh Port on the Tonle Sap, and Koh Khel on the Bassac - are forecasted to continue staying below their LTA levels.